-If your child is taken ill or is involved in an accident during the day, he/she will be cared for by the school's first aid staff until we can contact a parent or guardian.
+If your child is taken ill or is involved in an accident during the day, he/she will be cared for by the school nurse or first aid staff until we can contact a parent or guardian.

-Please ensure that the school has an up to date emergency contact number so that we can reach you in the event of an emergency.
+Please ensure that the school has up to date emergency contact numbers so that we can reach you in the event of an emergency.

-If your child needs to take medication during the day, it should be clearly labelled with the child's name and form and left in the Sick Bay.
+If your child needs to take medication during the day, it should be clearly labelled with the child's name and form and given to the school nurse with a completed Permission to Administer Medicines form which can be found on the school website under parents.
 We are not allowed to give students painkillers without authorisation from a parent/guardian.